frictionless linking

 The best way to understand silk is to try it: the silk Sandbox is open to the public.

 Think silk is cool?
-Donate a dollar. [ 0 donations totalling $0 ]
+Donate a dollar. [ [an error occurred while processing this directive] donations totalling $[an error occurred while processing this directive] ]

 what makes linking tedious in other systems?